 The highly educated, English speaking workforce, along with Ireland’s stable economic and political environment has spurred large capital inflows from international investors in recent years.
 For six years in a row Ireland has ranked as the top country in the world for high-value Foreign Direct Investment (FDI).
 Dublin provides 210,000 direct FDI jobs and is a key EMAE HQ location in Europe.
 Sixteen of the top twenty technology firms have strategic operations in Dublin, including Facebook, Google, LinkedIn, Amazon, Microsoft and Airbnb.
 From a hard-nosed business perspective Ireland has one of the lowest ‘onshore’ statutory corporate tax rates in the world at just 12.5% and this has certainly proven to be a strong pull-factor for firms.
 In Budget 2019 the Government aimed to provide certainty to these companies and the Minister confirmed that ‘our longstanding 12.5% rate will not be changing.’

 Head of Facebook Ireland, Gareth Lambe, said, ‘Ireland is one of the best places in the world to be a technology company and we’re investing here for the long term,’ in November 2018 when it was announced the company had acquired a new long-term lease of fourteen acres in Dublin, the largest office letting to ever complete in the Dublin market.
 Facebook is not the only company expanding in Dublin as a response to strong performance in the market.
 In the last year JP Morgan, Verizon, Google, AIB and LinkedIn have all expanded operations in the city.
 2017 saw 3.5 million square feet of office space being purchased within Dublin, the highest ever recorded.
-In both 2016 and 2017 Ireland hosted Europe’s fastest-growing tech worker population and with the country continuing to attract foreign investors, Dublin is set to see continuing growth and remain Europe’s technology capital.
+In both 2016 and 2017 Ireland hosted Europe’s fastest-growing tech worker population and with the country continuing to attract foreign investors, Dublin's tech sector is set to only expand further.